Emergency Contact Details

 The cheaper cost of holidays in term-time is not regarded as an exceptional circumstance.
 The school provides a calendar of school term and holiday dates so that parents/carers are appropriately informed and given notice so that they can book holiday/time off from work to coincide with the school holidays (of which there are usually 13 weeks spread throughout the year).

-If the school does not grant permission and parents/carers take their child on holiday, the absence will be classified as unauthorised absence, that is, as truancy, and the matter may be referred to the school’s Education Welfare Officer who may begin legal proceedings.
+If the school does not grant permission and parents/carers take their child on holiday, the absence will be classified as unauthorised absence, that is, as truancy, and the matter may be referred to the school’s Local Authority Attendance Officer who may begin legal proceedings.
 The current fine attached to a Penalty Notice is £60 per child, per parent/carer.
 For further information see the Cambridgeshire County Council website: www.cambridgeshire.gov.uk/residents/children-and-families/schools-&-learning/education-your-rights-and-responsibilities/non-attendance-and-the-law/

 It is important that children arrive at school on time at the beginning of each session.
 Children arriving after 9.00am will be marked absent unless this is due to a medical appointment which has been notified in advance.